Nearing the conclusion of Phase 2 human trials, our lead drug targets chronic pain and inflammation arising from a wide range of conditions...

-Antibe received approval from Health Canada in August 2017 to conduct a Phase 2, double blind GI safety trial of ATB-346 in 244 healthy volunteers.
-The study was designed to demonstrate the superiority of ATB-346 in GI safety compared to naproxen, the most prescribed nonsteroidal anti-inflammatory drug (“NSAID”) in the USA.
-One group was treated for 14 days with ATB-346 (250 mg once daily) while the other group was treated for 14 days with the standard prescription dose of naproxen (500 mg twice daily).
-The primary endpoint for the study was the incidence of gastric or duodenal ulcers of at least 3 mm diameter with unequivocal depth, considered the gold standard in assessing the GI safety of NSAIDs.
-On March 20, 2018, Antibe announced that ATB-346 successfully met the primary endpoint in the study.
-Subjects on ATB-346 exhibited an ulceration rate of 2.5% (3/118) versus an ulceration rate of 42.1% (53/126) for subjects on naproxen at the end of the treatment period, with a very high degree of statistical significance (p<0.001).
-ATB-346 was also safe and well tolerated.|
+Antibe received approval from Health Canada in August 2017 to conduct a Phase 2, double-blind gastrointestinal safety trial of ATB-346 in 244 healthy volunteers.
+The study was designed to demonstrate the superiority of ATB-346 compared to naproxen, the most prescribed NSAID in the US.
+One group was treated for fourteen days with ATB-346 (250 mg once daily), while the other group was treated for the same period with the standard prescription dose of naproxen (500 mg twice daily, totaling 1,000 mg per day).
+The primary endpoint for the study was the incidence of gastric or duodenal ulcers of at least 3 mm diameter with unequivocal depth, considered the “gold standard” in assessing the gastrointestinal safety of NSAIDs.

 (1) Boucher, Martin.
 A Bayesian Meta-Analysis of Longitudinal Data in Placebo Controlled Studies with Naproxen.
 Pfizer.